tttor/ml-foundation/method/optim/2018_optml_bottou.md

     faster than sublinear, regardless of the choice of B; see [1, 104].

 ## 6.1.
 Hessian-Free Inexact Newton Methods.
+* solve for Newton direction inexactly through an iterative approach such as the conjugate gradient (CG) method
+  * can enjoy a superlinear rate of convergence
+* CG applied to (6.4b) does not require access to the Hessian itself, only Hessian-vector products, (thus called: Hessian-free.)

+### 6.1.1.
+Subsampled Hessian-Free Newton Methods.
+* observation in the inexact HFO:
+  * the iteration is more tolerant to noise in the Hessian estimate than it is to noise in the gradient estimate
+* On choosing the subsample size
+  * If one chooses the subsample size |Sk H | small enough, then the cost of each product involving the Hessian approximation can be reduced significantly, thus reducing the cost of each CG iteration.
+  * On the other hand, one should choose |Sk H | large enough that the curvature information captured through the Hessian-vector products is productive.
+  * If done appropriately, Hessian subsampling is robust and effective

+> When the Hessians are subsampled (i.e., Sk H ⊂ Sk for all k ∈ N), it has NOT been shown that the rate of convergence is faster than linear; nevertheless, the reduction in the number of iterations required to produce a good approximate solution is often significantly lower than if no Hessian information is used in the algorithm.

+### 6.1.2.
+Dealing with Nonconvexity.
 TODO

 # 9. Summary and Perspectives.